On compact bicrossed products: Introduction

 We also provide examples of non-trivial crossed product compact quantum groups by considering the canonical conjugation action induced by a countable subgroup of the spectrum of the full C*-algebra of a non-trivial compact quantum group.
 For these specific crossed products, we compute the intrinsic groups and the spectrum of the full C*-algebras, estimate the Cowling-Haagerup constants and characterized the property $(RD)$, the Haagerup property and the property $(T)$ in terms of the discrete group $\Gamma$ and the compact quantum group $G$ in Corollary \ref{CorExCrossed} and we apply this results to the free orthogonal and free unitary quantum groups in Example \ref{ExCrossedFree}.
 Finally, we provide some explicit non-trivial examples of crossed product without the Haagerup property but with the relative Haagerup property in Example \ref{ExCrossedRelH}.

 The lay out of the paper is as follows.
 In Section 2, we jot down all the notations, recall preliminary facts and basics of compact quantum groups that is used all throughout this paper.
 In the same section, we also prove that co-Haagerup property and co-weak amenability of a finite index quantum subgroup extend to the compact quantum group.
-Section 3 concentrates on the bicrossed product construction from compact matched pairs of groups and studies the representation theory of a compact (classical) bicrossed products.
+Section 3 concentrates on the bicrossed product construction from compact matched pairs of a discrete group and a compact group.
 In Section 4 and Section 5, we respectively study (relative) Kazhdan property and (relative) Haagerup property for the dual of a compact bicrossed products.
 Section 6 is divided into many subsections, and in this section, we study the properties of crossed products of compact quantum groups by discrete groups.
 Section 7 is dedicated to examples.

 \textbf{Acknowledgement}: The authors are very grateful to Prof. Karl H. Hofmann for his illuminating remarks that led the authors to the explicit examples in Section 7.
-The authors would also like to thank Makoto Yamashita and Christian Voigt for comments and discussions.
+The authors would also like to thank Makoto Yamashita, Stefaan Vaes and Christian Voigt for comments and discussions.